RetroDECK/ES-DE/es-app/assets/Windows_Portable_README.txt

 If you would like to use the default configuration file instead which will also look for emulators elsewhere on your system then go to resources\systems\windows\
 and delete the es_find_rules.xml file and rename es_find_rules_default.xml to es_find_rules.xml

+See resources\systems\windows\es_find_rules.xml for more details about the emulators listed below.

 Preconfigured emulator locations:

 Emulators\RetroArch-Win64\retroarch.exe